l16cn/l16cn.github.io/_pages/about.md

 ### What do I do for fun?

 My "extracurricular" activities are always evolving; I [taught myself](portfolio) piano, music composition, and painting.
-Right now, I am a podcast addict.
-Below are a few of my favorite.
+Below are a few of my favorite podcasts.

 <!-- Find the podcasts on Apple Podcasts page and inspect image element to retrieve the figure file -->